-Database Administration FTE vs. HC Case for Change Rationale: Database administration is currently 29 30 fragmented across more than 25 employees.
-By Database administration activity consolidating this effort in a narrower set of specialized 25 has \$206K in expense, but only staff, SUU can focus its efforts on process improvement 25% of that is from central IT. and automation.
-20 Industry Practice: Many universities have at least one 15 \$250 highly specialized database administrator who either Thousands performs all patching and maintenance of databases or \$200 10 leads those efforts \$150 \$100 5 Prerequisites: Identify the specific database 2.2 administration tasks that are being performed by staff \$50 \$51.8 0 who are not database administrators and analyze the root \$0 cause for the fragmentation.
-Verify that non-DBA staff ■ Headcount Central IT FTE should have that level of access to databases.
-Distributed Central FTE
+- Rationale: Database administration is currently fragmented across more than 25 employees.
+By consolidating this effort in a narrower set of specialized staff, SUU can focus its efforts on process improvement and automation. - Industry Practice: Many universities have at least one highly specialized database administrator who either performs all patching and maintenance of databases or leads those efforts. - Prerequisites: Identify the specific database administration tasks that are being performed by staff who are not database administrators and analyze the root cause for the fragmentation.
+Verify that non-DBA staff should have that level of access to databases.